sudarshanmhasrup/sudarshanmhasrup/README.md

 I'm a software developer who likes to code and enjoys designing and developing software.
 I started my journey as a Sketchware developer and moved on to the field of Android app development.
 I'm currently exploring Android app development using Kotlin and Jetpack Compose.

 When I was in the 10th standard, I got to know about the Sketchware app, a no-code tool that we can use to develop mobile apps using the mobile phone itself.
 I developed some toy projects back then and realized what I like doing.
 After completing my school, I quickly decided to pursue a diploma in computer engineering.
 From then on, I'm learning how to code and build software that can solve a problem or make somebody's life easier through software.

+- 📫 How to reach me: It's so easy.
+Just write me an email at [sudarshanmhasrup@gmail.com](mailto:sudarshanmhasrup@gmail.com) or send me a message on my (LinkedIn)[https://www.linkedin.com/in/sudarshanmhasrup2).
+- ⚡ Fun fact: I'm also into music production and writing songs.
 <!--
 **sudarshanmhasrup/sudarshanmhasrup** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.